roblaing/swipl-webapp-howto/README.md

 This is all I'm going to say about SWI Prolog's http_session library, because I'm going to use client-side Javascript to create a hash from the user's login and password information to store as a cookie in the browser which is all the server can see &mdash; not transmitting logins and passwords in HTTP messages is a very elementary requirement of online security that we keep discovering many big corporations don't follow.

 Though anyone who legitimately or illegitimately reads the hash used by the server as an ID can't see your login and password, they could still set that hash as a cookie on their browser to masquerade as you.
-To avoid that, web applications should add some secret "salt" to the hash read from the browser cookie before storing it in a database.
+To avoid that, web applications should add some secret "salt" to the hash read from the browser cookie before using it as a search key in a database.

 A way to do this in SWI Prolog is with the [SHA* Secure Hash Algorithms](http://www.swi-prolog.org/pldoc/man?section=sha) library.